We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 As a bonus, the shorts have inner back and front right pockets with a waterproof barrier to help protect your valuables.

-One thing to note is that the inseam is only 2 inches (5 cm), so they’re not the best option if you prefer a longer fit.
+One thing to note is that the inseam is only 2 in (5 centimeters [cm]), so they’re not the best option if you prefer a longer length.

 Nike AeroSwift Running Shorts at a glance

 - may be too short for some runners